Dr. Michael D. Murphy

 - Students are expected to reach out to their instructor if they do not understand content or expectations.

-- College instructors and other college personnel may not release a student’s educational or financial aid records without written consent of the student.
+- College personnel may not release a student’s educational or financial aid records without written consent of the student.
 The conversation is between the administrator / faculty member and the student.
 The parent’s role is to listen, give moral support, and summarize information and agreements if needed.
 For more information about student privacy, parent limitations of access to student educational records, and other restrictions on sharing student personal identifiable information: NOVA Policy 613 (FERPA): https://www.nvcc.edu/policies/policies.aspx?num=79.

 - Dual enrolled students have access to full NOVA campus services to include tutoring, library, and counseling services; student resources are found here: http://www.nvcc.edu/students/index.html.